Harshalngp/Admissionpred-System/README.md

 ## Built With

-This is the Web application of admission prediction system which is built with supervised learning algorithm i.e MLR (Multiple Linear Regression) & with Django.
-For this I create a Django app and then deploy Machine Learning algorithm.
+This is the Web application of admission prediction system which is built with supervised learning algorithm i.e MLR (Multiple Linear Regression) & PCA (Principal component analysis) & for Deploy this I used Django.
+With this application user can check whether they are eligible to get admission on top collages for higher studies or not using certain parameters.

 ## Contributing